Sucking on a dummy, or pacifier, can soothe many babies. If you’re deciding whether to use a dummy, there are some things to think about first.

 If your baby has a lot of ear infections, or if you’re having problems with breastfeeding, sore nipples or thrush, then the dummy might be the culprit.

 But all babies are different.
-You can talk to a health professional such as your GP or child and family nurse for advice.
+You can talk to a health professional such as your GP or child health nurse for advice.

 Start thinking about phasing out dummies at around 12 months.
 By 2 to 4 years, children should not be using dummies as this can affect their teeth.